eventh/kpro9/CSjark/docs/user/use.rst

 **Batch processing of header- and config-files:**

 CSjark support batch processing of input files: header- and config-files.
 The utility can process multiple files without manual intervention.
-When the utility is provided with arguments, the header and config fields are checked by the Command Line Interface if they are single files or a directory.
-If single files are provided, the utility will parse these.
-If a directory is provided, the utility iterates through that directory including all valid header- and config-files.
+When the utility is provided with arguments, the header and config fields are examined and determined by the Command Line Interface.
+If single files are given as input, the utility will parse these.
+If the input is a directory, the utility iterates through that directory including all valid header- and config-files.
 If there are directories inside the provided directory, they are included and handled recursive.
+The batch processing can thereby be given a root folder, iterate through all files and include valid files for parsing.